quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD mutation data, and is shown as a dotted grey line.
 **b)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes with *D* alleles at `rs27509845` (n = 66 haplotypes; 42,171 total mutations) and either *D* or *B* alleles at 7,276 informative markers.
 Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD mutation data, and is shown as a dotted grey line.
+**c)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes with *B* alleles at `rs27509845` (n = 44 haplotypes; 22,645 total mutations) and either *D* or *B* alleles at 7,273 informative markers.
+Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD mutation data, and is shown as a dotted grey line.
 ](images/fig-distance-results.png){#fig:distance-results width=8.5in}

 Using quantitative trait locus (QTL) mapping, we previously identified a nearly-identical locus on chromosome 4 that was significantly associated with the C>A germline mutation rate in the BXDs [@PMID:35545679].
-This locus overlapped 21 protein-coding genes that were annotated by the Gene Ontology as being involved in "DNA repair," but only one of those genes contained non-synonymous differences between the two parental strains: *Mutyh*.
+This locus overlapped 21 protein-coding genes that were annotated by the Gene Ontology as being involved in "DNA repair," but only one of those genes contained nonsynonymous differences between the two parental strains: *Mutyh*.
 *Mutyh* encodes a protein involved in the base-excision repair of 8-oxoguanine (8-oxoG), a DNA lesion caused by oxidative damage, and prevents the accumulation of C>A mutations [@PMID:28551381;@PMID:28127763;@PMID:17581577].
-C>A germline mutation rates are nearly 50% higher in BXDs that inherit *D* genotypes at marker ID `rs27509845` (the marker at which we observed the highest adjusted cosine distance on chromosome 4) than in those that inherit *B* genotypes (Figure @fig:spectra-comparison) [@PMID:35545679].
+C>A germline mutation fractions are nearly 50% higher in BXDs that inherit *D* genotypes at marker ID `rs27509845` (the marker at which we observed the highest adjusted cosine distance on chromosome 4) than in those that inherit *B* genotypes (Figure @fig:spectra-comparison) [@PMID:35545679].

 ### An additional germline mutator allele on chromosome 6

 After confirming that IHD could recover the mutator locus overlapping *Mutyh*, we asked if our approach could identify additional mutator loci in the BXDs.
 In particular, we were interested in discovering epistatic interactions between alleles at the chromosome 4 locus and mutator alleles elsewhere in the genome.
 We hypothesized that such interactions could be detectable by first "conditioning" on the presence of *B* or *D* alleles at the mutator locus on chromosome 4, and then running another genome-wide scan for loci associated with mutation spectrum variation.
-To account for the effects of the large-effect mutator locus near *Mutyh*, we divided the BXDs into those with either *D* (n = 66) or *B* (n = 44) genotypes at `rs27509845` (n = 7 BXDs were heterozygous) and ran an inter-haplotype distance scan using each group separately (Figure {@fig:distance-results}b and @fig:distance-results-conditioned).
+To account for the effects of the large-effect mutator locus near *Mutyh*, we divided the BXDs into those with either *D* (n = 66) or *B* (n = 44) genotypes at `rs27509845` (n = 7 BXDs were heterozygous) and ran an inter-haplotype distance scan using each group separately (Figure {@fig:distance-results}b-c).

 Using the BXDs with *D* genotypes at `rs27509845`, we identified a locus on chromosome 6 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}b; maximum adjusted cosine distance of 3.68e-3 at marker `rs46276051`; position 111.27 Mbp in GRCm38/mm10 coordinates).
-This signal was specific to BXDs with *D* genotypes at the `rs27509845` locus, as we did not observe any new mutator loci after performing an IHD scan using BXDs with *B* genotypes at `rs27509845` (Figure @fig:distance-results-conditioned).
+This signal was specific to BXDs with *D* genotypes at the `rs27509845` locus, as we did not observe any new mutator loci after performing an IHD scan using BXDs with *B* genotypes at `rs27509845` (Figure {@fig:distance-results}c).
 We also performed QTL scans for the fractions of each 1-mer mutation type using the same mutation data, but none produced a genome-wide significant log-odds score at any locus (Figure {@fig:qtl-scans}; *Materials and Methods*).

 We queried the region surrounding the top marker on chromosome 6 (+/- 5 Mbp) and discovered 63 protein-coding genes, of which five were annotated with a Gene Ontology [@PMID:10802651;@PMID:33290552] term related to "DNA repair": *Fancd2*, *Mbd4*, *Ogg1*, *Rad18*, and *Setmar*.